In this page

 - while at the same time; obtaining maximum value from these micro-data, once obtained, by extending appropriate access to bona fide and authorised third parties

-The Welsh Government Statistical Services and Social Research divisions hold and process various data which are sensitive because they are either personal or commercially sensitive.
+Welsh Government Statistical and Social Research team analysts hold and process various data which are sensitive because they are either personal or commercially sensitive.

 Specific measures are taken to preserve their confidentiality and security: